nightshifty/Tomato/readme.md

 ## Usage of the app
 Just expand the navigation bar and click on help to find out about the usecase of the app and how to use it.
-Note: We also registered a Testing user you can use:
+Note: We also registered a Testing user you can use.
+Its username is tester and its password is iwanttotest1pomodoroapp Or you just create a new user.
-username: tester
-password: iwanttotest1pomodoroapp
-Or you just create a new user.
 It only takes 2 seconds.
 Note for testing: We implemented this app with a mobile first approach.
 It is also working on desktops but the main platform we focused on are mobile phones.